 ‘Over-the-counter’ or recommended medicines (and occasionally painkilling injections from your General Practitioner).

-Physical rehabilitation– a therapy which focuses upon advertising much better human function and motion after injury or health problem of some kind.
+Physical rehabilitation– a therapy which focuses on advertising much better human function and motion after injury or health problem of some kind.

 Osteopathy– an alternative procedure which focuses after the repair of muscle mass and skeletal flexibility with control of bones and joints in the back.